 Norwegian double bill storms Sydney

-Despite the challenges of COVID, Nordic Noir played to 11 sell-out houses in December 2020 and March 2021.
-Our singers, dancers and actors, and musical ensemble gave their all, and were joined by two special guest dance performers in the second season of this tribute to all things Norwegian.
+Despite Covid 19 challenges our tribute to all things Norwegian, Nordic Noir, played to 11 sell-out houses in December 2020 and March 2021.
+Our singers, dancers, actors, and musical ensemble gave their all to the double bill: the play 'Virus - A Fugue' and excerpts from our forthcoming 'Peer Gynt' production.
+We were privileged to welcome two special guest dance performers.

 Equally popular were the much-loved and beautifully-played excerpts from Peer Gynt performed by our Endangered Production team.